-A series of short stories, written by Zenna Henderson, from the 1950s, through the 1970s.
+A series of short stories, written by Zenna Henderson, from the 1950s through the 1970s.

-who have evolved beyond the need for all that technology, until their home world is threatened by a tectonic disaster that will make it uninhabitable.
+The People are a race of human looking Space Elves who have evolved beyond the need for all that technology, until their home world is threatened by a tectonic disaster that will make it uninhabitable.
 They dust off their old designs for starships, and build enough to evacuate their world, scattering out across the galaxy in the hope that some of them will find new worlds to colonize.
 One of their ships finds its way to Earth, in 1890, but its inexperienced crew botches the entry into Earth's atmosphere, and it crashes, scattering survivors in escape pods, many of them children, all over the southwestern United States.

-, with real psychic powers such as telekinesis, so many of their initial confrontations with humans do not turn out well for them, with many of the survivors running afoul of religious fundamentalists who take their psychic abilities to be witchcraft.
+The People are, by and large, Actual Pacifists, with real Psychic Powers such as telekinesis, so many of their initial confrontations with humans do not turn out well for them, with many of the survivors running afoul of religious fundamentalists who take their psychic abilities to be witchcraft.
 Those People who survive their initial confrontations with the people of Earth do so by going into hiding, making it more difficult for them to find each other.

 The stories are set in two main time periods: the late nineteenth century, and the mid twentieth.
 The nineteenth century stories deal with crash survivors, and the twentieth century stories deal with their children and grandchildren, and their continuing efforts to reunite.

-.
+The stories were adapted into a 1972 Made-for-TV Movie, produced by Francis Ford Coppola, and starring Kim Darby and William Shatner.
 It used the short story "Pottage" for its main plot, and imported characters and situations from many of the other stories to flesh it out.